Suhaani07/Deepfake-Project-/README.md

 3. **Dense Neural Network Model**
    - Used the 26 key features obtained from audio signals.
    - Trained a dense neural network model.
-   - Achieved an impressive accuracy of 97.6% (The overall accuracy achieved globally is 98.1%)
+   - Achieved an impressive accuracy of 92.6% (The overall accuracy achieved globally is 96.1%)

+### Dataset Source
+The audio dataset used for training and testing was sourced from the "Kaggle DeepFake Challenge".

+## Video Detection

+### Techniques Used

+   - Divided the whole video into frames
+   - Used the fake image detection model to on these images
+   - Compared the similarity between adjacent frames
+   - Trained a CNN Model
+   - Detected based on Similarity graph
+   - Achieved a accuracy of 62%

 ### Dataset Source
 The audio dataset used for training and testing was sourced from the "Kaggle DeepFake Challenge".